Shu00111/Shu00111.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Autonomous robotic exploration, legged field robots, and planetary robotics.
+subtitle: Ph.D.
+Student in Robotics | Autonomous Exploration, Planning, and Planetary Robotics

 profile:
   align: right